PowerCodersOrg/powercoders.org/site/content/company/_index.md

       * Job Coaches accompany one of the participants during the internship phase

-      * Our students need to learn more than IT in order to succeed in the labour market.
+      * Our participants need to learn more than IT in order to succeed in the labour market.
 That’s why we provide workshops on social skills etc.